gnosis/MultiSigWallet/README.md

 Ethereum Multisignature Wallet
 ===================

+## This repo has been deprecated and replaced by Safe Multisig.
+Please find the Safe repository here: https://github.com/gnosis/safe-contracts

 [![Join the chat at https://gitter.im/gnosis/MultiSigWallet](https://badges.gitter.im/gnosis/MultiSigWallet.svg)](https://gitter.im/gnosis/MultiSigWallet?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The purpose of multisig wallets is to increase security by requiring multiple parties to agree on transactions before execution.
 Transactions can be executed only when confirmed by a predefined number of owners.
 A web user interface can be found [here](/dapp).